 CIBSE Mentoring is designed to match professionals who are mentors and mentees, based on their expertise and skills.

-Not to be confused with the role of the Sponsor for chartership applications, and aligned with our commitment to supporting members of CIBSE with their professional development, the online platform is open to mentees (individuals looking for a mentor) and to mentors who wish to share their expertise and knowledge with the new generation of professionals.
+Aligned with our commitment to supporting members of CIBSE with their professional development, the online platform is open to mentees (individuals looking for a mentor) and to mentors who wish to share their expertise and knowledge with the new generation of professionals.
 We offer online resources, advice and guidance to help you make the most of the mentoring experience.

 A mentor can help a mentee by providing: